 Can be frustrating

-While the backend user interface of these website builders are meant to be easy to use, they often aren’t.
+While the backend user interface of these website builders is meant to be easy to use, they often aren’t.
 It can be frustrating to work within a rigid framework trying to realize a vision you have for the site.

 What is your time worth to you?
 Better yet, if you have employees and they are busy working this what is your employee’s time worth to you?
 What else could you be doing with that time?
 This all needs to be factored into the true cost of the website project.